 Support for Patients of Traumatic Brain Injury

-After receiving brain injury treatment, returning home to re-start normal life can be a long-drawn and complex process for the patient.
+After receiving brain injury treatment, returning home to restart everyday life can be a long-drawn and complex process for the patient.
 Irrespective of the severity of the injury, the patient will need the support of their close ones following the treatment.
-The recovery process can be emotionally draining as well as physically exhausting for both the patients and their family.
+The recovery process can be emotionally draining and physically exhausting for the patients and their families.

 Most TBI patients are happy to return home after undergoing rehabilitation under professional care.
 Home is the safest and most comfortable place to recuperate for most of them.
 Friends and family of the patient are usually happy and excited to welcome them home.
-However, within a few days, friends and family are likely to go back to their original routine of work, school, or other day-to-day activities.
+However, within a few days, friends and family will likely return to their original routine of work, school, or other day-to-day activities.
 While life quickly returns to normal for others at home, the patient goes through emotional and psychological changes.
 In many cases, family members might fail to recognize the extent of these changes.

 Due to brain damage involving temporal or frontal brain lobes, the patient can experience memory loss, confusion, disconnect with reality, loss of organizational skills, poor judgment, and weakened reasoning ability.
 On the other hand, in a hospital setting or rehabilitation center, the patient is more likely to have a disciplined and well-organized day.
 Once they return home, this arrangement may be disrupted quickly, leaving the patient isolated, lonely, and depressed.

-It is vital that friends, family members, and caretakers understand that the patient does not feel or act difficult out of choice.
-The traumatic brain injury can have some long-lasting neurological after-effects, and the journey to full recovery can be challenging.Care and Support for the TBI Patient at Home
+Friends, family members, and caretakers must understand that the patient does not feel or act difficult out of choice.
+Traumatic brain injury can have long-lasting neurological after-effects, and the journey to full recovery can be challenging.Care and Support for the TBI Patient at Home

-A ramp is crucial for getting in and out of the house efficiently.
+- Wheelchair Ramps - A ramp is crucial for efficiently getting in and out of the house.
 According to the Americans with Disabilities Act (ADA) guidelines, the slope rule for a wheelchair ramp must be 1:12.

-This allows the patient to get into the shower directly without getting out of their shower wheelchair.
+- Roll-in Showers - This allows the patient to get into the shower directly without getting out of their wheelchair.

-In order to move the patient without causing strain or risking an injury, ceiling lifts are essential.
+- Ceiling Lifts - Ceiling lifts are essential to move the patient without causing strain or risking an injury.
 They run on a track system that is fixed to the home ceiling.

-Wider doorways are also important; they make it easy for the patient to safely maneuver within the home.
+- Wider Doors - Wider doorways are also significant; they make it easy for the patient to safely maneuver within the home.

 Be Empathetic and Patient

 The side effects of a traumatic brain injury can often be unpredictable.
-It is crucial for the caregiver to maintain an empathetic and compassionate approach when caring for a TBI patient.
-The patient may exhibit mood swings – calm one day and hyper the next day –but it gets easier with time.
+The caregiver must be empathetic and compassionate when caring for a TBI patient.
+The patient may exhibit mood swings – calm one day and hyper the next –but it gets easier with time.

 Some days, when you find yourself trying to explain the same thing repeatedly, patience can be hard to practice.
-But it helps to remember that your loved one is suffering and going through a really tough time.
-He or she needs your love and support, not your judgment and negativity.
+But it helps to remember that your loved one is enduring an intense time.
+He or she needs your love and support, not judgment and negativity.

 Never take it personally if they seem angry or lash out at you.
-It is normal for a TBI patient to have outbursts of frustration, confusion, and other negative emotions.
-Damage to the frontal or temporal lobe regions often manifests in the form of such negative emotions.
+It is usual for a TBI patient to have outbursts of frustration, confusion, and other negative emotions.
+Damage to the frontal or temporal lobe regions often manifests as such negative emotions.

 Help Them Become Organized

 Quite often, traumatic brain injury results in temporary or intermittent memory loss.
-If your loved one also seems to show signs of memory weakness as a result of their injury, they may find it hard to remember the appointments they made, where they put their things, or even how to execute simple, everyday tasks.
+If your loved one also shows signs of memory weakness due to their injury, they may find it hard to remember the appointments they made, where they put their things, or even how to execute simple, everyday tasks.

 You can help them deal with this situation and be more organized.
-However, just make sure that they don’t feel like you are controlling or overpowering in any way.
-Approach the situation respectfully so that they don’t feel irritated or stressed.
+However, just ensure they don't feel like you are controlling or overpowering in any way.
+Approach the situation respectfully so that they don't feel irritated or stressed.

 Here are a few ways you can help them become more organized: